percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].

-# Encrypted Key Transport
+# Encrypted Key Transport {#srtp_ekt}

 EKT defines a new method of providing SRTP master keys to an endpoint.
-In order to convey the ciphertext corresponding to the SRTP master key, and other additional information, an additional EKT field is added to SRTP packets.
-The EKT field appears at the end of the SRTP packet.
-The EKT field appears after the optional authentication tag if one is present, otherwise the EKT field appears after the ciphertext portion of the packet.
+In order to convey the ciphertext corresponding to the SRTP master key, and other additional information, an additional field, called  EKTField, is added to the SRTP packets.
+The EKTField appears at the end of the SRTP packet.
+It appears after the optional authentication tag if one is present, otherwise the EKTField appears after the ciphertext portion of the packet.

 EKT MUST NOT be used in conjunction with SRTP's MKI (Master Key Identifier) or with SRTP's \<From, To\> [@!RFC3711], as those SRTP